The Rag

 The Rag was an underground newspaper published in Austin, Texas from 1966–1977.
-The weekly paper covered political and cultural topics that the conventional press ignored, such as the growing antiwar movement, the sexual revolution, gay liberation, and the drug culture.
-The Rag encouraged these political constituencies and countercultural communities to coalesce into a significant political force in Austin.
+The weekly paper covered political and cultural topics that the conventional press ignored, such as the growing antiwar movement, the sexual revolution, gay liberation, and drug culture.
+It encouraged these political constituencies and countercultural communities to coalesce into a significant political force in Austin.
 As the sixth member of the Underground Press Syndicate and the first underground paper in the South, The Rag helped shape a flourishing national underground press.

 According to historian and publisher Paul Buhle, The Rag was "one of the first, the most long-lasting and most influential" of the Sixties underground papers.
 In his 1972 book, The Paper Revolutionaries, Laurence Leamer called The Rag "one of the few legendary undergrounds."